What No One Tells You Before You Start Courses at WUR

 - Go easy on yourself.
 You are in a new environment and it will take some time for you to get comfortable in the system.

 2. My experience:

 For those of you wondering about the courses I am talking about, I study MSc Food Technology specializing in Product Design.
 I took up Food Ingredient Functionality and Food Structuring.
 Personally, I found the course content interesting and also enjoyed the pattern of study.
-The level and amount of work was as expected though.
+The level and amount of work were as expected though.
 For these courses in specific, asking questions and working on the case study and tutorials helped me prepare for the final exam.
-Attending the question hour allotted at the end of the period is a great way to assess where you stand and also learn from others questions.
+Attending the question hour allotted at the end of the period is a great way to assess where you stand and also learn from other questions.